khushalr29/Amazon_Clone/README.md

 # Amazon_Clone
 this repo is a clone of Amazon.com.
 <br>
-Create by - Khushal Rawal
+Created by - Khushal Rawal